Craps Strategies – Three Point Molly

 The three point molly betting system is referred to by many as the perfect craps strategy.
 It’s important to understand what this means for your game.
 It most certainly does not guarantee you will win money.
 There is no strategy that can do that.
 What it does do – what every good casino strategy will do – is give you the best odds of winning.
 The 3 point molly is considered perfect because it represents the absolute highest possible probability of winning, without eliminating the house edge entirely (because that’s impossible).

 To put it in the most basic terms, this strategy will help you to lose less.
 Make no mistake, the odds are still in the casino’s favor.
 They dictate that, in the long term, you will lose more than you win.
-But compared to any other way of betting, you will lose less, in the long term.
-The main idea behind the 3 Point Molly it to keep wagers relatively low, while increasing payout potential across half the place positions.
+But compared to any other way of betting, you will lose less in the long term.
+The main idea behind the 3 Point Molly is to keep wagers relatively low, while increasing payout potential across half the place positions.

 All craps strategies are designed for specific player types and bankroll sizes.
 The 3 Point Molly is for veteran players with experience in taking odds, and a budget-size bankroll equal to approximately 50x the table minimum.